16 February 2018

 EXPERIENCE THE BEAUTY OF IKEBANA FIRSTHAND BY WATCHING THE VIDEO BELOW

 Mr. Suga has spent his life practicing the art.
-Born in 1930s Tokyo, the son of an Ikebana tutor, he had become part of the Ikebana Sogetsu family by the 1950s.
+Born in 1930s Tokyo, the son of an Ikebana tutor, he had become part of the Sogetsu School of Ikebana family by the 1950s.
 His work has dressed events for dignitaries like Queen Elizabeth II and the Emperor of Japan, and gathered accolades ranging from RHS Gold Medals to The Imperial Award of Japan.

 Suga Sensei is Ikebana mentor to LFS teachers Wagner Kreusch and Marzena Joseph, and is one of the art’s pioneers, spreading it to a non-Japanese audience.
 He studied directly under the Sogetsu style of Ikebana’s founder, Sofu Teshigahara.
 Teshigahara sought to escape the constraints of traditional Ikebana – both in regards to creative expression, and the teaching of foreigners – 90 years ago.